For pregnant women who love Korean food, the question can I eat gochujang while pregnant is a common one.

 It is important to make sure that the gochujang you are eating has been properly fermented.

-In a Korean BBQ restaurant, you’ll probably be fine eating gochujang, as they do want customers getting sick so the product they use is likely fresh, from a reputable supplier, and possibly even pasteurized.
+In a Korean BBQ restaurant, you’ll probably be fine eating gochujang, as they do not want customers getting sick so the product they use is likely fresh, from a reputable supplier, and possibly even pasteurized.

 Gochujang can go bad, so be sure to check the expiration date if it is store-bought before you eat it.